tak-abrahamsunday/terraform-awscloud/README.md

     "Arn": "arn:aws:iam::{{ AWS_DEFAULT_ACCOUNT }}:user/{{ DEVOPS_USER }}"
 }
 ```
-**22**.
-Once this AWS IAM Role is assumed then these new credentials will need to be stored so they become permanently active at both the environment and file level into a custom credentials file.
+**<span style="color:red">22</span>** -) Once this AWS IAM Role is assumed then these new credentials will need to be stored so they become permanently active at both the environment and file level into a custom credentials file.

 ```shell
 declare -a credentials=(